Leon Abbett: New Jersey State Senate

 As a Protestant in a county with a growing Irish constituency, Abbett courted the Irish vote by working to soften the Protestant tone of school prayer requirements and distributing patronage jobs to Irish residents.
 In 1871, Abbett spoke out against the state revision of the Jersey City charter, which removed many Irish officeholders in the name of anti-corruption and replaced them with appointed commissioners.
 In 1874, Abbett was elected to the State Senate from Hudson County by promising to restore home rule.

 With John R. McPherson, Abbett worked to temper remaining nativism within the state Democratic Party.
 Abbett broke sharply with the dominant "State House Ring," led by former Governor and Hudson County Senator Theodore Fitz Randolph, by supporting Robert Gilchrist against Randolph.
 This effort failed, but Abbett successfully backed McPherson for the state's other Senate seat in 1877.

 Abbett kept his campaign pledge by obtaining passage of a reform municipal charter restoring home rule and gained further support from Catholics by passage of a "Liberty of Conscience" bill allowing priests access to state penal and mental institutions.

 In 1877, Abbett was elevated to the Senate presidency.
 He won support from organized labor by sponsoring a statute requiring employers to pay in cash.
 He drafted an additional statute giving employees of the bankrupt Jersey Central Railroad the right to claim their salaries as a prior lien on the assets of the company.

 1877 and 1880 gubernatorial elections

-Abbett first sought the governship in 1877, but was blocked by the State House Ring in favor of George B. McClellan.
+Abbett first sought the governorship in 1877, but was blocked by the State House Ring in favor of George B. McClellan.
 Abbett showed party loyalty by campaigning for McClellan through the fall.

 Abbett left office at the end of his term but remained a major player in Hudson County and state politics as corporation counsel for Jersey City.
 After the death of his wife in 1879, he briefly left politics entirely.
 He returned in 1880 upon learning that his rival, Orestes Cleveland, was seeking the governor's office.
 As chairman of the state convention, Abbett steered the nomination to George C. Ludlow, who won the general election.

-During the Ludlow administration, Abbbett was active in efforts to tax the state's railroad monopoly, bringing him into direct conflict with the established order of business and politics.
+During the Ludlow administration, Abbett was active in efforts to tax the state's railroad monopoly, bringing him into direct conflict with the established order of business and politics.